How To Install VestaCP on CentOS

 In this tutorial, we will install Vesta Control Panel on CentOS 7.
 Vesta CP is an open-source alternative to cPanel.

-Before you begin the steps in this guide, make sure you fulfill the following prerequisites:
+Before you begin the steps in this guide, make sure you fulfil the following prerequisites:

 - Node (Cloud Server or Dedicated Server) running a clean installation of CentOS 7.